JakobKappenberger/ai-priced-parking/README.md

 >
 >This paper seeks to contribute to closing these gaps in research by exploring the  effects  of  an  ML  implementation
 > of  DP  for  kerbside  parking  in  inner  cities.
 For this purpose, as a first step, a theoretical framework embedding the
-> research question into the existing literature on parking policy and pricing is established.
+> research question into the existing literature on parking policy and pricing was established.
 Furthermore, to simulate
-> parking in city centres, the Agent-Based Model (ABM) of Aziz et al. (2020) serves as a basis and is extensively refined.
-Building upon this,  a Reinforcement Learning (RL) environment is implemented to construct the ML pricing system.
-The experiments are then conducted deploying a simple DP baseline and five reward functions designed to emphasise different facets of the overall aims of parking policy.
+> parking in city centres, the Agent-Based Model (ABM) of Aziz et al. (2020) served as a basis and was extensively refined.
+Building upon this, a Reinforcement Learning (RL) environment was implemented to construct the ML pricing system.
+The experiments were then conducted deploying a simple DP baseline and five reward functions designed to emphasise different facets of the overall aims of parking policy.
 >
 >The findings of this thesis stress the extensive trade-offs inherent to the pursuit of different policy aims in parking policy as, depending on the reward function utilised, the pricing system often has unintended effects on other policy areas.
 Thus, these observations highlight the need for any pricing scheme and especially immediately reacting systems,  such as the one implemented here,  to be supplemented with dedicated policy measures to counteract the effects exerted by them beyond their intended function.